Facebook Pixel Code

 How are polyps treated?

 Depending on the type and size of the polyps, treatment may vary.
-Many polyps will ultimately require surgical removal for the best resolution of symptoms.
+Some polyps will ultimately require surgical removal for the best resolution of symptoms.
 However, voice therapy can also be beneficial in the treatment of vocal fold polyps, specifically if a polyp is new, soft, sessile, and small.
 Voice therapy is often recommended initially to decrease inflammation surrounding a polyp (regardless of type) and to improve negative voice habits that may have caused a polyp to form in the first place.
 Post-surgical voice therapy is always recommended as well to limit the chances of a polyp recurrence and to aid in the proper reformation of vocal habits.

 Reinke’s Edema